sh3333sh/app-dev./README.md

-# app-dev.
-My first repository.
+# Anime series kaiju no.8